Characters of the Marvel Cinematic Universe: A–L: Howard the Duck

 Howard the Duck (voiced by Seth Green) is an anthropomorphic duck who used to be one of the Collector's specimens.

-As of 2025, the character has appeared in four projects: the films Guardians of the Galaxy, Guardians of the Galaxy Vol. 2, Avengers: Endgame (cameo), and Guardians of the Galaxy Vol. 3.
+As of 2026, the character has appeared in four projects: the films Guardians of the Galaxy, Guardians of the Galaxy Vol. 2, Avengers: Endgame (cameo), and Guardians of the Galaxy Vol. 3.
 Alternate universe variants of Howard appeared in one project: the Disney+ animated series What If...?.

 Curtis Hoyle

 Curtis Hoyle (portrayed by Jason R. Moore) is a close friend of Frank Castle and former U.S. Navy SARC, who became the leader of a therapy group after losing the lower part of his left leg in combat.

-As of 2025, the character has appeared in one project: the Marvel Television series The Punisher (2017–2019).
-He will return in the untitled Punisher television special (2026) for Disney+.
+As of 2026, the character has appeared in two projects: the Marvel Television series The Punisher; and the Disney+ special The Punisher: One Last Kill.